lammps/lammps/doc/src/fix_reaxff_species.rst

 .. warning::

-   In order to compute averaged data, it is required that there are no neighbor list rebuilds between the *Nfreq* steps.
+   In order to compute averaged data, it is required that there are no neighbor list rebuilds for at least Nrepeat\*Nevery steps preceding each *Nfreq* step.
 For that reason, fix *reaxff/species* may change your neighbor list settings.
+Reneighboring will occur no more frequently than every Nrepeat\*Nevery timesteps, and will occur less frequently if *Nfreq* is not a multiple of Nrepeat\*Nevery.
 There will be a warning message showing the new settings.
-Having an *Nfreq* setting that is larger than what is required for correct computation of the ReaxFF force field interactions can thus lead to incorrect results.
-For typical ReaxFF calculations a value of 100 is already quite large.
+Having a *Nfreq* setting that is larger than what is required for correct computation of the ReaxFF force field interactions, in combination with certain *Nrepeat* and *Nevery* settings, can thus lead to incorrect results.
+For typical ReaxFF calculations, reneighboring only every 100 steps is already quite a low frequency.

 If the filename ends with ".gz", the output file is written in gzipped format.
 A gzipped dump file will be about 3x smaller than the text version,